The Nyadire Connection maintains many ongoing programs, focused on Health, Orphans, and Education and Relationships:

-In 2017, teams will be traveling to The Nyadire United Methodist Mission to serve God and help others.
+Each year, teams travel to The Nyadire United Methodist Mission to serve God and help others.
 We are looking for volunteers with a wide range of skills such as reading with a child, participating in a pastor’s workshop, assisting with maintenance, Bible School, or helping at the hospital.
 There are endless opportunities to fit with the skills of the team members and projects are adjusted to the current needs of the mission.

-If you are interested, please contact Molly Michael at firstname.lastname@example.org.
-The first informational meeting will be held this fall - stay tuned.
-You can also print an application and send it to us.
+If you are interested, please contact Molly Michael at email@example.com, and you can also print an application and email it to her.

 Volunteer in mission trips: Join us for a life-changing experience